ciaranoceallaigh96/gwas_tutorial/GWAS_Practical_Lab_1.md

 Data can be downloaded from https://drive.google.com/drive/folders/1nuv4UdJ7MKDOPRDTLAhj3hZYsO01sUsn?usp=drive_link

-If you have downloaded the files into your Downloads folder you should switch to that directory in RSudio as follows:
+If you have downloaded the files into your Downloads folder you should switch to that directory in RStudio as follows:

 ```
 setwd("C:/Users/johndoe/Downloads")